Secure your WordPress sites with the Content Security Policy HTTP Header

 To secure your site with CSP header in Shield, you'll need to manually add custom CSP rules to your site.

-To do this, just enable CSP headers option first and then use 'Manual Rules' option to add your custom rules:
+To do this, just enable CSP headers option first and then use 'Manual CSP Rules' option to add your custom rules:

 Feel free to provide as many custom Content Security Policy rules as you need to.